+SYRACUSE, N.Y. — Penn Traffic Co. has informed the New York State Department of Labor that it could shutter most of its stores on Feb.
+15, although reports said the company is still hoping to find a buyer by that time.
 In a filing with the state, Penn Traffic, which filed for Chapter 11 bankruptcy on Nov.
 18, said it could lay off as many as 4,142 workers at 55 locations around the state, including at its headquarters in Syracuse.
 Many of the workers are members of United Food and ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.